 You can choose to filter the queue to display specific types of malicious activity.

 You can choose between showing alerts that are assigned to you or automation.

-The Windows Defender Antivirus filter will only appear if machines are using Windows Defender Antivirus as the default real-time protection antimalware product.
+The Antivirus filter will only appear if devices are using Microsoft Defender Antivirus as the default real-time protection antimalware product.

 Limit the alerts queue view by selecting the OS platform that you're interested in investigating.

-If you have specific machine groups that you're interested in checking the alerts on, you can select the groups to limit the alerts queue view to display just those machine groups.
+If you have specific device groups that you're interested in checking, you can select the groups to limit the alerts queue view.

 Use this filter to focus on alerts that are related to high profile threats.
 You can see the full list of high-profile threats in Threat analytics.